comicrelief/component-library/src/components/Molecules/PostcodeLookup/SchoolLookup.md

 }

 enterManually
   ?
 'Sorry, there appears to be a problem.
-Please enter the school\'s details manually.'
+Please enter your details manually.'
   : (
     <PostcodeLookup onSelect={school => alert(JSON.stringify(school, null, 2))} fetchErrorHandler={fetchErrorHandler} />
   )